okkur/website/content/projects/gopkg.md

   color = "outline-secondary"
 +++

-* Auto TLS
-* Convenient and minimalistic
 * Keep control of your data with your own DNS TXT-records
+* Update your source control and versions with a consistent entrypoint
+* Brand code imports
 * Open source
-* Transparent vanity redirects
 * No vendor lock-in